0x53A/ractor-wormhole/README.md

 When you have the Nexus and one or more Portals, you can publish Actors to them.

-Actors published to the Nexus are immediatly available to all Portals, current and future.
+Actors published to the Nexus are immediately available to all Portals, current and future.
 Actors published to a specific Portal are only available to that Portal and not any neighboring ones.

 ## Example